htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``LOCK_DEBUG_LOG_TO_APPEND`` :index:`LOCK_DEBUG_LOG_TO_APPEND`
     A boolean value that defaults to ``False``.
-This variable controls whether a daemon’s debug lock is used when appending to the log.
+This variable controls whether a daemon's debug lock is used when appending to the log.
     When ``False``, the debug lock is only used when rotating the log file.
 This is more efficient, especially when many processes share the same log file.
 When ``True``, the debug lock is used when